mariakrol/learn-kotlin-playground/README.md

 #### Concept 3: Mix
 In this case, we still support a few languages, but some of our localized texts are very, very long, and we can mix approaches.
-Short labels can be stored directly in attributes, and long labels can be moved to a file.
+Short labels can be stored directly in annotations, and long labels can be moved to a file.
-So an attribute for long text elements will store the path to a file with a specific text, or a file with multiple texts and the identification of the specific text.
+So an annotation for long text elements will store the path to a file with a specific text, or a file with multiple texts and the identification of the specific text.

 #### What to choose?